esenes/Dogleg-analysis/README.md

 _User input_
 * datapath_read:  the path containing the `Prod_<date>.mat` files (without \ at the end)
-* datapath_write: the path of location to save data files (without \ at the end)
+* datapath_write: the path of location to save Data files (without \ at the end)
+* exppath_write: the path of location to save the Experiment files (without \ at the end)
 * startDate = start date in the format 'yyyymmdd'
 * endDate =   end date in the format 'yyyymmdd'
 * startTime = start time in the format 'HH:MM:SS'
 * endTime =   end time in the format 'HH:MM:SS'